-Thermal Energy Storage for Decarbonizing Building Heat
+Thermal Energy Storage for Decarbonizing Buildings

 Thermal Brine Concentration and Zero Liquid Discharge Desalination

-Related publications: MRS Communications (2022)
+Related publications: Desalination (2024), MRS Communications (2022)

-Solar Desalination using Thermally Responsive Soft Materials
+Solar Desalination using Thermally Responsive Materials

-Related publications: Environmental Science & Technology (2021)
+Related publications: Renewable Energy (2024), Environmental Science & Technology (2021)

-Photo-Thermal Converters for Enhanced Evaporation (Water)
+Photo-Thermal Converters for Enhanced Evaporation

 The water-energy nexus necessitates the use of renewable energy sources for wastewater treatment, such as evaporation ponds that rely on solar energy to passively evaporate water from waste streams to achieve zero liquid discharge.
 However, efficient utilization of solar energy for evaporation is limited by the transparency of water in the visible and near-infrared.
 To address this, we convert sunlight into mid-infrared radiation where water is strongly absorbing using a photo-thermal converter.
 This results in radiative heat localization at the water surface, which in turn enhances the evaporation rate by over 100%.
 Furthermore, the non-contact nature of the device eliminates issues such as fouling and scaling with high salinity streams, thus making it suitable for brine management.